 Grundy County Coroner Dewayne Slater says an initial, or preliminary autopsy report, is inconclusive regarding the deaths of a Trenton woman and her young daughter over the weekend at Trenton.

-Slater said officials will await results of toxicology tests.
+Slater said officials will await the results of toxicology tests.
 He noted it may take at least two months before toxicology results become available for local authorities.

 Autopsies were conducted yesterday at a Kansas City, Kansas location.